lobotomoe/typed-worker-threads/README.md

 - `Thread<ParentToChild, ChildToParent>`: Class for creating and managing worker threads.
 - `parentPort`: An instance of `MessagePort` to communicate with the main thread.

+## Notice about transfer between threads

+The "structured clone algorithm" is used to send messages between threads.
+Read more about it [here](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm). `typed-worker-threads` has a built-in type `StructureCloned` that describes the types that can be sent between threads safely.
+If you want to send a type that is not `StructureCloned`, you can use the `transferList` (supports `ArrayBuffer`, `MessagePort`, `FileHandle`) option when sending a message.
+Read more about it [here](https://nodejs.org/api/worker_threads.html#worker_threads_port_postmessage_value_transferlist).

 ## License

 Typed Worker Threads is released under the BSD-3-Clause License.
 See [LICENSE](LICENSE) for details.